Barmah Forest virus infection

 - rash

-You're likely to recover from the disease and feel better within a week.
-In some cases, joint pain, tiredness and muscle tenderness may continue for more than 6 months.
+You're likely to recover from the disease and feel better within a few days, but for some people, joint pain, tiredness and muscle tenderness may continue for 6 months or more.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.